It happens. You’ve planned, calibrated, and tested, but your 3D print is not sticking to the bed.

 An uneven bed could mean that one side is closer to the nozzle while the other side is too far, creating a difficult print environment.
 Additionally, if your bed is uneven it can result in your print warping or breaking.

 The process for leveling your bed depends on your printer.
 For example, BCN3D printers are equipped with automatic bed leveling, but you also have the option to manually level your bed.
-If your 3D printer does not have auto-leveling, you will need to level it yourself.
+Alternatively, if your 3D printer does not have auto-leveling, you will need to level it yourself.

 2. Nozzle to Bed Distance